Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Microservices

+A typical CNApp consists of the following layers of microservices. \begin{enumerate} \item The top layer is for API Gateways.
+They are entry points of CNApp for users.
+Usually, $IN$ of API Gateway has only one element.
+It forwards users requests to appropriate microservices.
+Therefore, API Gateway is supposed to be stateless. \item The second layer consists of regular microservices.
+Their $IN$ and $OUT$ are not empty.
+These microservices are also supposed to be stateless.
+Persistent data (states) of these microservices are stored in backend storage services (BaaS).

+\item The third layer is for backend storage services (BaaS) where all data and files of CNApp are stored.
+Their $OUT$ is empty. \end{enumerate}

+Fig. \ref{abstract-graph} illustrates a CNApp composed of one API Gateway, five stateless regular microservices, and two backend storage services (BaaS).
+Note that the edges denote abstract connections and can also be seen as abstract compositions of microservices within a workflow.

-is defined as the following directed labeled multi-graph.
+{\em Abstract graph of CNApp} is defined as the following directed labeled multi-graph.

-where $\mathcal{V}$ and $\mathcal{E}$ denote respectively Vertices and Edges defined below. \begin{itemize} \item Vertices $\mathcal{V}$ is a collection of sidecars ($m\& p$) of all microservices of CNApp, i.e. elements of the form $\mathcal{M}^{m\& p}$ denoted also $\mathcal{M}$ for short. \item Edges $\mathcal{E}$ is a collection of labeled edges of the graph of the form
+where $\mathcal{V}$ and $\mathcal{E}$ denote respectively Vertices and Edges. \begin{itemize} \item Vertices $\mathcal{V}$ is a collection of names of services of CNApp. \item Edges $\mathcal{E}$ is a collection of labeled edges of the graph.
+Each edge is of the form: $ (A,\ (P,S),\ B) $ where $A$ and $B$ belong to $\mathcal{V}$, and $(P,S)$ denotes a protocol.
+That is, $P$ belongs to $OUT$ of $A$, and $S$ belongs to $IN$ of $B$.
+Hence, the edges correspond to {\em abstract connections (composition)} between microservices.
+The direction of edge represents the client-server order of establishing a concrete connection.
+There may be multiple edges (abstract connections) between two vertices. \end{itemize}